csci265-team/HiddenFrame/documentation/design.md

 - Each image is a 16 REM by 16 REM square with 0.5 REM rounded corners.
 - Each image is encapsulated in the anchor tag with an href to the image's URL, which, once clicked, opens the image in a new tab.

+#### 3.3.2.
+Image Upload

+- The image upload is a HTML input element with the type "file" so it opens up the file selection UI
+- Once a file is selected it sends the file to the backend using the Web Fetch API

 ## 4. Back-End Design